-- 1. Provides the authority, authorization, oversight, and funding for systems deployment and use. - 2.
+- 1. Provides the authority, authorization, oversight, and funding for systems deployment and use, unless otherwise specified in the Standards. - 2.
 Issues Policies & Procedures. - 3.
 Determines the appropriate end-users of the system from both law enforcement professional security personnel and departmental staff personnel. - 4.
 Coordinates the functional and operational system requirements between Academic and departmental representatives.